Electronic Evolution: How to sound like Depeche Mode

 Like the previous album Black Celebration (1986), Music For The Masses extensively used digital sampling throughout its production.
 Still in its infancy, sampling was very much en vogue at the time and Depeche Mode built their sound around the unique digital texture of the E-mu Emulator II and many other classic samplers.

 The instruments used by Depeche Mode

 Apart from their own choice of instruments, the choices of Daniel Miller, David Bascombe, and Mark “Flood” Ellis played a big role in the resulting sound of Depeche Mode records of this time.

 At this time, preproduction was done using a combination of a UMI sequencer and an early version of Cubase.
 Martin Gore’s demos were written with a Cubase system which was then synced up with the UMI to provide a solid foundation for tracking.

 In some cases, preserving the feel was important and impossible to recreate on other systems.
 Songs like Waiting For The Night revolve around the use of the ARP sequencer used with the 2600.

 The Synclavier‘s sequencer was also used in a similar fashion, meanwhile, the albums were still predominantly recorded to tape.

-Since the Vince Clark period, the ARP 2600 was always a regular for leads, basses, and even drums.
+Since the Vince Clarke period, the ARP 2600 was always a regular for leads, basses, and even drums.
 Its unmistakably clean but very upfront and in-your-face sound was featured on many Depeche Mode songs.